qaul/qaul.net/docs/contributors/src/technical/crates.md

 # Overview of Crates

-The qaul.net project mostly uses a monorepo approach, meaning that all libraries relevant to the application, library, and service ecosystem live in the same repository.
-Because it can be quite daunting to touch an unfamiliar codebase without knowing what does what, ever while there are lot's of API docs, there's an overview here.
+The qaul.net project largely exists in one mono-repo, meaning that all relevant components are stored in the same git repository.
+This makes testing easier, but can make it daunting to look at because of the sheer volume of code involved.

-The list goes through the qaul.net application stack, starting at the _bottom_ (driver/routing layer).
+This list goes through the qaul.net application stack, starting at the _bottom_ (driver/routing layer).

 **Some of the crates in this list are WIP or don't yet fully exist, as